GamesOfSummer/redux-101/README.md

 # Warning - Redux has a ton of moving parts

 It's complicated.
 It's okay to feel overwhelmed.
 Even I don't know everything.

+History - mutating was awful, now we are better with Redux Toolkit

 # Start with CRA install